 In 2018, SB1205 was passed based upon the tragic loss of life in the Ghost Ship fire in Oakland.
 Thirty-six people lost their lives in a warehouse that was turned into an artist collective.
 It lacked proper inspection and enforcement to meet the basic fire and life safety regulations.
 SB1205 requires that all R-1, and multi-family dwelling units be inspected annually and inspection numbers be reported to City Council.

 Please return the following Certificate of Compliance with updated information when requested by fire department personnel.

 In order to expedite the ordering of a Knox Box, the Healdsburg Fire Department has registered with Knox Company to allow orders online.
 Select Healdsburg Fire Department only if you are in the city limits.
-If you are a county parcel select Sonoma County Fire and Emergency Services even though Healdsburg Fire is the responding agency.
+If you are a county parcel select Sonoma County Fire Prevention even though Healdsburg Fire is the responding agency.
 Both of these agencies will be shown with others if you put in your zip code as 95448.